haugstrup/babs-stats/README.md

 # TODO

 * Rewrite babs.rb as a node.js module so everything is in javascript.
 Module should export a grunt task

-* "Latest trip" tile: Make it into a carousel where one can navigate the latest 10 trips or so
-  * Also strip parenthesis content from station names on that tile